Comparison

 Back when I first started building websites, I was all about WordPress.
 I used Elementor to build my portfolio, and for a while, it worked.
 It was free, pretty easy to use, and I didn't have to touch much code, unless I wanted something fancy like custom animations.
 That's when things started to get messy.

 Over time, plugin updates would break parts of the site.
-Managing SEO needed extra tools like Yoast or RankMath, and when something didn’t work, I found myself digging into PHP (which I’m not exactly best friends with).
+Managing SEO needed extra tools like Yoast or RankMath, and when something didn't work, I found myself digging into PHP.

 Now?
 I use Framer for most of my projects.
 It's visual, feels a lot like Figma, and I can create beautiful, animated, responsive sites fast with no code required.